storj/design-docs/20250828-bucket-eventing-phase-1.md

 While it is technically feasible for Storj to create and maintain Pub/Sub topics in our own GCP account, this would require us to monitor usage for billing purposes.
 Since billing is not part of Phase 1, we will explore Storj-managed Pub/Sub topics in a later phase.

-The bucket eventing service will read change records from the Spanner change stream.
-For each record, it will verify if the project ID and bucket name match a Pub/Sub topic in the configuration.
-If a match is found, the service will transform the change record (as detailed in the subsequent section) and publish it as a message to the corresponding Pub/Sub topic.
-Should there be no matching Pub/Sub topic, the service will log the change record as a warning and discard it.
-It is not anticipated to encounter change records without a matching Pub/Sub topic, as such records should have been filtered out by the Metainfo service.
+The bucket eventing service reads change records from the Spanner change stream.
+For each record, it verifies if the project ID and bucket name match a Pub/Sub topic in the configuration.
+If a match is found, the service transforms the change record (as detailed in the subsequent section) and publishes it as a message to the corresponding Pub/Sub topic.
+Should there be no matching Pub/Sub topic, the service logs the change record as a warning and discards it.
+It is not anticipated to encounter change records without a matching Pub/Sub topic, as such records should have been filtered out by the transaction exclusion mechanism.

 ##### Transforming Change Records to Pub/Sub Messages
 The S3 bucket event notifications follow the version 2.1 [event message structure](https://docs.aws.amazon.com/AmazonS3/latest/userguide/notification-content-structure.html).